Lake San Agustín: Present-day climate and vegetation

 The region has a semiarid climate with a large temperature range and only sporadic precipitation.
 Present-day mean precipitation is 290 mm/year, while evaporation reaches 1150 mm/year and temperatures range between -30 to 40 C; the mean is 8.5 C. Precipitation occurs during two wet seasons, one during the monsoon in summer and the other from Pacific weather systems in winter.
 Thunderstorms during summer can cause floods that deposit sediments in the basin.

 Present-day vegetation consists of dropseeds, greasewood and saltbush grassland, as well as juniper-pinyon woodlands.
 Forests occur in wetter sites, below 2700 m elevation these are ponderosa pine forests and above that elevation Douglas fir, white fir, and the occasional spruce occur.

 Research history

 Early reconnaissance was carried out by Kirk Bryan, with the results published in 1926.
 Bryan was the first to identify the existence of a former lake and named it "Lake San Augustin".
 In 1939 William E. Powers published a detailed study of the remnants of the former lake.
 Early research considered the possibility of an earlier overspill to the Rio Grande or even to the Gila River.
 Archeological surveys took place after World War II.
-In the 1990s, fossils were found on the ground of the Very Large Array.
+In the 1970s-1990s, fossils were found on the ground of the Very Large Array and collected by the geologist Robert H. Weber, whose collection in 2014 became part of the New Mexico Museum of Natural History and Science.

 Pollen deposits from the lake were used to reconstruct the vegetation of New Mexico during the LGM; they show a vegetation of pine-spruce woodlands with frequent Artemisia.
 Attempts to reconstruct the Pleistocene climate across several glacial cycles have all failed as of 2005, and as of 2014 none of the shorelines have been dated.